 Duncan took a deep breath.
 “I was a first-generation pledge of the Hermetic Order of Khmun,” he began, “taken in and raised by them as an orphan.
 They kept me off their official roster; trained me for the express purpose of becoming their agent within Ordo Arcanus.”

 “Then this was a plot that’s been years in the making,” murmured Elisha.
 “Since even before Karamat came to power.”

 “Are there other plots in place, then, as we speak?”
-Elisha’s heart drummed a war march in his ears.
+Elisha’s pulse drummed a war march in his ears.

 “Oh, no doubt.
 But I couldn’t tell you anything about them.
 Khmun protects that information by making sure we field agents only know what we absolutely have to know to carry out our assignments.
 We’re not given any information about operations not directly related to our own.”

 “You telling me the truth about that?”
-Elisha rose out of his seat.
+Elisha stood up from his seat.